+Further examination of procedures involved in designing and analyzing criminological research.
 Prerequisite: CRIM 5036.
-Further examination of procedures involved in designing and analyzing criminological research.

-CRIM 5133: ADVANCED JUVENILE DELINQUENCY
+CRIM 5133: Advanced Juvenile Delinquency

 In depth analysis of delinquency theories, issues and policies in the U.S. and abroad.
-Topics include measurement and research, serious violent offending, gangs and treatment by justice agencies.
+Topics include measurement and research, serious violent offenders, gangs and treatment by justice agencies.
 (Crosslisted with SOCI 5133).

-CRIM 5135: THE DEATH PENALTY
+CRIM 5135: The Death Penalty

-History and development of capital punishment as a social institution.
-Focus on issues such as deterrence, discrimination and execution of innocent prisoners.
-(Crosslisted with SOCI 5135).
+History and development of capital punishment as a criminal justice remedy.
+Focuses on process and issues such as deterrence and discrimination, as related to the execution of violent offenders.

-CRIM 5136: RACE AND CRIME
+CRIM 5136: Race and Crime